-Prevailing wage policies provide the best value for California taxpayers on public works projects.
+Prevailing Wage policies provide the best value for taxpayers on public works projects.
 They strengthen the economy and the middle class with good paying local jobs, while helping to ensure that projects are completed on time, on budget, and with the highest quality of workmanship.

-Prevailing wage is the standard pay rate based on a survey of all employers in a region - for a construction worker in a given trade in a given geographic area.
-Often, these workers have completed years of training in an apprenticeship program that ensures that they know how to get the job done - on time and on budget.
+Prevailing Wage is the average pay rate for a construction worker in a given trade in a given geographic area.
+Often, these workers have completed years of training in an apprenticeship program that ensures that they know how to get the job done – on time and on budget.

-Prevailing wage laws changed all this, creating more California jobs, more ladders into the middle class for California families, and top quality highways, bridges, water systems and municipal facilities for California taxpayers.
-But in today's tough economy, prevailing wage laws are more important than ever.
+Prevailing Wage laws changed all this, creating more local jobs, more ladders into the middle class for American families, and top quality highways, bridges, water systems and municipal facilities for taxpayers.

 Most federally funded construction projects are subject to prevailing wage standards, and thirty two (32) states have similar standards in effect for state financed projects.

 A growing body of peer reviewed studies have chronicled the vital impact that prevailing wage laws continue to have on our economy, and the construction industry as a whole.

 For example, for every dollar spent on a Prevailing Wage project, $1.50 in economic activity is generated locally—creating tens of thousands, of additional jobs across all economic sectors.